mtomison/stock-analysis/README.md

 ## Summary

--Advantages of Refactoring
+>Advantages of Refactoring
->Refactoring is beneficial when you have some code that works, but perhaps it is not elegant or streamlined enough to accommodate larger data sets.
+- Refactoring is beneficial when you have some code that works, but perhaps it is not elegant or streamlined enough to accommodate larger data sets.
->Additionally, refactoring is a way to make the code more readable and more easily translated by others.
+- Additionally, refactoring is a way to make the code more readable and more easily translated by others.
 Fresh eyes on code is also a great advantage when refactoring other's code.

--Disadvantages of Refactoring
+>Disadvantages of Refactoring
->Refactoring can become very messy and cumbersome.
+- Refactoring can become very messy and cumbersome.
 It can be difficult to read others code, especially if there are no notes.
->Refactoring can potentially cause the opposite of what you are trying to achieve; longer running code, etc.
+- Refactoring can potentially cause the opposite of what you are trying to achieve; longer running code, etc.